pluribus-one/gdpr-registry-app/README.md

 ### Base Installation
 The base installation can be used for testing purposes, as it runs the interface locally @ http://127.0.0.1:8000.
-Open a shell and insert the following instructions:
+Open a shell and insert the following instructions (let's assume we created a **gdpr** user):

     sudo apt update
     sudo apt install git python3-pip virtualenv